Oyster card: Impact

-Since the introduction of the Oyster card, the number of customers paying cash fares on buses has dropped dramatically.
+After the introduction of the Oyster card, the number of customers paying cash fares on buses dropped dramatically.
 In addition, usage of station ticket offices has dropped, to the extent that in June 2007, TfL announced that a number of their ticket offices would close, with some others reducing their opening hours.
 TfL suggested that the staff would be 're-deployed' elsewhere on the network, including as train drivers.

 In August 2010 the issue of the impact of the Oyster card on staffing returned.
 In response to The National Union of Rail, Maritime and Transport Workers (RMT) ballot for a strike over planned job cuts, TfL stated that the increase in people using Oyster electronic ticketing cards meant only one in 20 journeys now involved interaction with a ticket office.
 As a result, it aims to reduce staff in ticket offices and elsewhere while deploying more workers to help passengers in stations.